Roll Call: “Pelosi’s dilemma: Fuel the fires or practice what Biden preaches?”

-The Winston Group’s David Winston writes in today’s Roll Call about the shift in attitudes- particularly among women- toward reopening.
+The Winston Group’s David Winston writes in today’s Roll Call about Joe Biden’s calls for unity since the election, in contrast with Congressional Democrats’ seeming pursuit of a more progressive agenda.

 Read the full piece here.